darusakov/RusakovLab.github.io/astro.md

     - PuTTy agent instalation: PuTTy download
     - SSH key can be downloaded after registration.
     - Astro-archive version is available after registration.

-2. **"Basic Astro"** - The source code of installation can be downloaded from [ZIP file ASTRO]({% link assets/Astro-master.zip %})
-<br>System Requirements for basic installation of **ASTRO**:
-    - OS : Linux (Remote cluster) and Windows 7/10/11 (Host computer).
-    - The computer languages : C++, MATLAB not older than 2013 and Neuron 7.0.
-    - Type of operation : Sequential and parallel (MPI) computing.
-    - Fast internet conections.
-    - Basic version of Astro can be downloaded from [ZIP file ASTRO]({% link assets/Astro-master.zip %}).

 #### Documentation
 Manual and API documentation can be found in [User Guide PDF]({% link assets/ASTRO_User_Guide_v7.pdf %}).